-On the first Saturday of the month (excluding May & September), the Phippen Museum offers a FREE supervised art or craft activity in its dedicated Kiwanis Education Room.
+On most first Saturdays of the month (excluding May & September), the Phippen Museum offers a FREE supervised art or craft activity in its dedicated Kiwanis Education Room.
 This is a great way to spend a morning with a child, or grandchild, enjoy the museum's exhibits and create a unique art object to "lock in" memories of your visit.

 All activities are two hours in duration (10AM -12 Noon) and are accompanied by a lesson and all the materials and tools necessary to successfully complete a project.
 Phippen Museum members attend free and adult non-members pay only the regular museum admission price.